Here are nine reasons, events, or circumstances when you should think about changing car insurance companies.

-Whenever they happen, though, random rate increases could be an indication that the company currently providing you with car insurance is making use of a controversial “price optimization” data-mining technique that helps them gauge how loyal you are as a customer.
-(And if they decide you’re loyal, they’ll often regularly raise your rates because they assume you’ll stick with them no matter what.)
+Random rate increases could be an indication your insurance company is making use of a controversial “price optimization” data-mining technique.
+This technique helps carriers gauge how loyal you are as a customer.
+If they decide you’re loyal, they’ll often regularly raise your rates because they assume you’ll stick with them no matter what.

-A large number of insurance carriers admitted to optimizing their prices in a 2013 marketplace survey released by Earnix, while many more (36 percent of respondents, to be exact) said they plan to do so in the near future.
+A large number of insurance carriers admitted to optimizing their prices.
+In a 2013 marketplace survey released by Earnix, many more (36 percent of respondents, to be exact) said they plan to do so in the near future.

 Even if price optimization isn’t responsible for your rate hikes, it’s still “reasonable to want to look around and find the best price,” Balderson says.
 Just make sure you don’t make your shopping excursion only about price, as you still want to “get the right coverage and have quality customer service if you have a claim.”

-Assuming all other factors remain the same, though, and that you haven’t had any recent accidents or moving violations or done anything else that would cause your rates to rise, he adds, “then it might make good financial sense to switch” companies if your current one suddenly and unexpectedly increases your rates.
+Assuming all other factors remain the same and you haven’t had any recent car accidents or moving violations or done anything else that would cause your rates to rise you may want to shop around.
+Balderson adds, “it might make good financial sense to switch” companies if your current one suddenly and unexpectedly increases your rates.

 Rate hikes aren’t alone in prompting consumers to switch auto insurers.
 Sometimes, for instance, all it takes to get that ball rolling is for a person to realize that they’re paying too much for their policy.

-That makes sense to Bob Hunter, director of insurance for the Consumer Federation of America, who says that “shopping has always been important, since auto insurance prices vary widely,” and who suggests that your average car owner should survey the insurance landscape “at least once every other year.”
+That makes sense to Bob Hunter, director of insurance for the Consumer Federation of America.
+He says that “shopping has always been important, since auto insurance prices vary widely,” and who suggests that your average car owner should survey the insurance landscape “at least once every other year.”

-Adds Bill Suneson, co-founder and managing partner of the Next Generation Insurance Group, LLC, and the MassDrive Insurance Group, LLC, both of which are based in Boston, “consumers should consider switching if their existing company is no longer providing the best value for the coverage in place.
+Adds Bill Suneson, co-founder and managing partner of the Next Generation Insurance Group, LLC, and the MassDrive Insurance Group, LLC, “consumers should consider switching if their existing company is no longer providing the best value for the coverage in place.
 Auto insurance rates vary and comparative shopping is valuable as long as the consumer doesn't sacrifice coverage and service just to save money.”
-If your current policy costs too much, the simple solution is to get quotes from multiple companies and compare auto insurance rates.
+If your current policy costs too much, the simple solution is to compare auto insurance companies for better rates.

 This isn’t to suggest you should up and switch car insurance providers whenever it’s time to renew your policy.
 A lot of experts will suggest, though, that you use it as a reminder to review your current offering as well as the other options that are available to you.